pupilfirst/wd301-scripts/react-router/path-params/README.md

-# Text

-In this lesson, we will learn more about what path params are and how to use them in React Router within our application.
+In this lesson, we will learn more about what path parameters (params) are and how to use them in React Router within our application.

 Path params are dynamic parts of a URL that can be used to pass data to a component in React Router.
 They are defined in the route path like this: